Stacey’s vegetable garden

 And with another summer just beginning – a vegetable garden takes shape.

-Right now, as I write, my little vegetable garden is home to four varieties of courgettes, two varieties of beans, the climbing yard bean you see in the distance and a French green bean, three varieties of tomatoes, radishes gone to flower, chard, spinach and small kale plants which I save from the snails each morning.
+Right now, as I write, my little vegetable garden is home to four varieties of courgettes, two varieties of beans, the climbing yard bean you see in the distance and a French green bean, three types of tomatoes, radishes gone to flower, chard, spinach and small kale plants which I save from the snails each morning.
 Purple and red cabbage, the last of the broccoli, rhubarb, eggplant, endless varieties of lettuce, arugula gone wild, sweet peas, capsicum, cucumber seeds just now pushing their way through the soil, more herbs and plenty of flowers.

-6 comments
+6 responses

 What an inspiration Stacey!
 Beautiful!